idilsg/TaskManagerApp/README.md

 - Manage task progress and mark tasks as completed or postponed.
 - View your profile page; and if you are an admin, view all of the users.

 ## Project Structure

 lib/
-├── main.dart           # Entry point of the application
+- main.dart           : *Entry point of the application*
-├── models/             # Contains data models
+- models/             : *Contains data models*
-├── pages/              # Contains the UI pages
+- pages/              : *Contains the UI pages*
-├── widgets/            # Custom widgets used across the app └── services/           # Business logic and API services
+- widgets/            : *Custom widgets used across the app*
+- services/           : *Business logic and API services*

+## Technologies Used
+- **Flutter:** UI toolkit for building natively compiled applications for mobile, web, and desktop.
+- **Dart:** Programming language used with Flutter.

+## License
+This project is licensed under the MIT License - see the *LICENSE* file for details.

+## Contact
+For any questions or feedback, you can reach out to me at [idilsgursoy@gmail.com].